netlify/security-netlify-trufflehog3/README.md

 - The easiest way to test the secret scan is to install trufflehog3 using pip.
 - Also clone or fetch the script from https://github.com/netlify/security-netlify-trufflehog3
 - Unfortunately, even though you are running locally, you have to set the `GITHUB_REPO` env var to be your repo name, but it will run with any value.
+- You will also need to specify the branch name as `GITHUB_BRANCH_REF` env var, such as `refs/heads/main`
 - Then you can run the python code that uses trufflehog3 to create and parse the report:

 ```